Best Food for Laperm

 Common Dietary Sensitivities in LaPerm

-LaPerm cats can be susceptible to dietary sensitivities, particularly given their predisposition to Genetic Conditions, General Health Concerns.
+LaPerm cats can be susceptible to dietary sensitivities, particularly given their predisposition to breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage.
 Signs of food sensitivity include digestive upset, skin irritation, excessive scratching, and changes in stool quality.
 For LaPerm with suspected food allergies, a veterinarian-guided elimination diet can identify trigger ingredients.
 Limited-ingredient diets (LIDs) that use novel proteins such as venison, duck, or lamb combined with single carbohydrate sources are often effective.
 Avoid common allergens including wheat, corn, and soy unless your LaPerm tolerates them well.
 Probiotics and digestive enzyme supplements can also support gut health in sensitive LaPerm cats.

 Ideal Portion Control for LaPerm